All Products

 2. In the upper-left corner of the page, select the region where the cluster is located.

-3. On the Clusters page, click the Clusters of Community-compatible Edition tab, and then click the ID of the cluster.
+3. On the Clusters page, click the Clusters of Community-compatible Edition tab, and then click the cluster ID.

-4. In the navigation pane on the left, click Parameter Configuration.
+4. In the left navigation pane, click Parameter Configuration.

 5. On the Parameter Configuration page, click the Settings tab.
 Select Default Mode or XML Mode and modify the parameters.